kubauth/kc/intructions.md

 --

 Complete the ui.go subcommand to handle fetching of tokens using authorisation code flow.
-This will need to spawn a local browser to a local webserver, build with internal.httpserver
+This will need to spawn a local browser to a local webserver, build with internal.httpserver.
+Resulting Token will be displayed both in the resulting web page and to the command prompt, as already implemented.

+Make PKCE as an option, triggered by a new CLI flag 'pkce', false by default